-3 Win Nobel Prize In Economic Sciences For Work In Reducing Poverty
+3 Win Nobel Prize In Economics For Work In Reducing Poverty

 The 2019 Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel has been awarded to Abhijit Banerjee, Esther Duflo and Michael Kremer “for their experimental approach to alleviating global poverty.”#NobelPrize pic.twitter.com/SuJfPoRe2N

-"This year's Laureates have introduced a new approach to obtaining reliable answers about the best ways to fight global poverty," the academy said in statement.
+"This year's Laureates have introduced a new approach to obtaining reliable answers about the best ways to fight global poverty," the Royal Swedish Academy of Sciences said in a statement.

+Kremer pioneered an experimental approach in Kenya in the 1990s, and he was soon joined by Duflo and Banerjee.
 Their key innovation has been in breaking the issues of global poverty into smaller questions that can be more easily addressed, the academy said.

-Banarjee and Duflo are from the Massachusetts Institute of Technology.
-Banarjee is Indian-American and Duflo, who is French-American, is only the second woman ever to receive the economics Nobel.
-The two economists are married to each other.
+"Our goal is to make sure that the fight against poverty is based on scientific evidence," Duflo told reporters Monday.
+"It starts from the idea that often the poor are reduced to caricatures and often, even people who try to help them do not actually understand what are the deep roots of the problem."

-Kremer, an American, is the Gates Professor of Developing Societies at Harvard.
+The Nobel committee said the experimental approach — now followed by hundreds of researchers and non-profits around the world — had been an important guide for policymakers.

 The prize, officially known as the Bank of Sweden Prize in Economic Sciences in Memory of Alfred Nobel, was established in 1968 by Sweden's central bank, Sveriges Riksbank.
 Monday's award is the 51st Nobel in Economics.